FC Augsburg: Bayernliga: 1983 to 1994

-Regionalliga: 1994 to 2000
+Regionalliga (1994–2000)

 Augsburg spent the first four years in the new league as a mid-table side, never getting anywhere near the promotion ranks.
 The fifth season then saw a decline, with the team only finishing 14th and only two points clear of a relegation spot.

 The following year was once more a qualifying season, with the number of Regionalligas being reduced in numbers from four to two.
 FCA fulfilled the on-the-field requirement, finishing eighth, its best Regionalliga result to that date.
 Financially, however, the club was in dire straits, with a real possibility of the club folding.
 While the latter threat was averted, FCA was refused a Regionalliga licence when a potential investor backed out and the German Football Association (DFB) relegated it to the Bayernliga, now the fourth tier.
 Main sponsor Infomatec, which had promised to provide a DM 3 million security for the club with the DFB, was unable to do so and, faced with debts of DM 1.8 million, the club was not in the financial position to obtain a Regionalliga licence.